juniorsundarCasual/TGT/vault/volume-5.chapter-358.md

 "It is disgusting!
 I hate the idea of honorary or gift authorship," Guy yelled angrily.

-"You could very easily just provide meaningful contributions so that your authorship has purpose," the Other Guy rebutted.
+"You could very easily just provide meaningful contributions so that your authorship has a purpose," the Other Guy rebutted.

 "But what if my inclusion actually robs them of the chance to advance?"
 Guy moaned.
 "The four barely got anything out of this experiment!"

 "So you DO think my theory holds water!"
 The Other Guy snapped with a victorious grin.
 "Look, as you pointed out, my theory is farfetched.
-There may be other factors at play here, which we don't know about.
+There may be other factors at play here, that we don't know about.
 But, you know what the solution is to this problem."

-Guy's expressions warped erratically until it settled at a reluctant frown.
+Guy's expression warped erratically until it settled at a reluctant frown.

 "Whatever!"
 Guy bellowed.
 "I'll figure it out later."

 Guy shrugged his right shoulder before his body achieved full emotional symmetry - the Other Guy had receded.

-After spending a minute to contemplate on the conversation, Guy sighed and left the Church.
+After spending a minute contemplating the conversation, Guy sighed and left the Church.

 ____

 In the week following the celebration, Guy was flooded with research proposals from the members of the Sect.
 Most of them were extension studies that tested the breadth of the findings of the manuscript.
-Some questioning if there were other ways to standardise the same definition, such as by using a different kind of |Firestarter| spell.
+Some questioned if there were other ways to standardise the same definition, such as by using a different kind of |Firestarter| spell.
 Alternatively, some looked at whether the definitions could be approached from a transmutation perspective as opposed to an energy conversion perspective.
 For instance, one paper suggested whether checking the amount of water created using a spell with a fixed quantity of mana was a valid metric.

 While Guy wanted to approve all of them, even if they were redundant, so that the kids could have a taste of leading their own projects, he could not.
 First off, if he did this, he would be setting a precedent that encouraged frivolous studies that had no meaningful contributions.
 Secondly, he economically could not approve all the studies since there was a shortage of mana crystals.